mcclatchy/sinclair/README.md

 * **Extra CSS File:** An optional CSS file to include after everything else.
 * **Javascript File:** The AMD version of the Sinclair project: `sinclair.amd.js`.
 * **Extra Javascript File:** An optional JS file to include after everything else. *Note: This is outside of the require call, so the sinclair object is not available.*
 * **Story Page:** The story to scrape.
+This will point at the actual file/URL where the story lives.
 This needs to be on the same domain as the exported file.
 * **Backup Story Page:** The backup html file to use if the story is not available.
 * **Paragraph Container:** The element containing all paragraphs in the scraped story.
+Once the file is loaded, the container tells Sinclair which element in the HTML file contains the text of the story.
+This should be formatted as the [jQuery selector](http://api.jquery.com/category/selectors/) of the element.
 * **Page Title:** The meta title of the page.
 * **Omniture Tag:** Place code generated from the [MI tag builder](http://www.google.com/url?q=http%3A%2F%2Fwww.mcclatchyinteractive.com%2Fstatic%2Fanalytics%2Fhtml%2Ftaggenerator%2F&sa=D&sntz=1&usg=AFQjCNEmb3bIqJpi6oXd1wnDC0MWMIa9qw) here and it will be added to the page.